UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 x-concat-Id³ σ τ = vertical-concat-Id² σ τ
 ```

-y-concatenation corresponds the operation induced by the concatination on 1-paths.
+The y-concatenation operation corresponds the operation induced by the concatination on 1-paths.

 ```agda
 y-concat-Id³ :